 These guidelines describe the Gift4Giving® program of Fidelity Charitable, as well as important policies and procedures associated with the Gift4Giving program, a donor-advised fund program of Fidelity Charitable.
-All activities of Fidelity Charitable and participation in the donor-advised fund program are subject to the terms and conditions of Fidelity Charitable’s Declaration of Trust ("Declaration of Trust"), Fidelity Charitable’s Policy Guidelines: Program Circular, and these guidelines.
+All activities of Fidelity Charitable and participation in the donor-advised fund program are subject to the terms and conditions of Fidelity Charitable’s Declaration of Trust ("Declaration of Trust"), Fidelity Charitable’s Program Guidelines, and these guidelines.
 Fidelity Charitable is governed by an independent Board of Trustees ("Trustees"), who are responsible for all aspects of its operations.
 The Trustees reserve the right to modify the program and these guidelines at any time, subject to the provisions of the Declaration of Trust.

 About Fidelity Charitable

 Fidelity Charitable, an independent 501(c)(3) public charity that administers donor-advised funds, was organized, and operates exclusively, for charitable purposes1.
 The mission of Fidelity Charitable is to grow the American tradition of philanthropy by providing programs that make charitable giving accessible, simple, and effective.
 Contributions to Fidelity Charitable are irrevocable and are immediately tax deductible2 to the fullest extent allowed by law.
 Contributions to Fidelity Charitable can be made at times that are most effective for the donor from a tax or financial planning perspective, while gifts to IRS-qualified public charities may be recommended on a separate timetable to support the donor’s charitable mission.
 Fidelity Charitable assets are invested and professionally managed, offering the potential for Fidelity Charitable contributions to grow and ultimately result in greater support for charitable organizations.